zabkwak/resting-squirrel/README.md

 - shape description
 - shape fields required status
 - timeout option
-- list of error codes in endpoint options
+- validation of the errors in endpoint
 - custom warning of the endpoint
 - remove callback hell in start function